Remembering Shirley James, Founder of the WIA

 It was homeownership that led her to become a community activist.
-Neighbors had been plagued by illegal dumping in the West Side area for years, and it affected the James' property.
-So while her husband was on special assignment in Boston, Shirley decided to take action.
-During 1976 and at the suggestion of an Area Plan Commission employee, she worked with the Westwood Garden Club, Operation City Beautiful (now Keep Evansville Beautiful) and others to organize the West Side Improvement Association.
+Neighbors had been plagued by illegal dumping in the West Side area for years, and it affected the James' property as well.
+During 1976, Shirley worked with the Westwood Garden Club, Operation City Beautiful (now Keep Evansville Beautiful) and others to organize the West Side Improvement Association.
 She served as its president for all but three of the next 21 years, waging wars against urban sprawl, drainage problems, litter and junk yards, creek debris and other pollution.
-She led development of the Howell Wetlands, was a force behind restoration of the Pagoda, very involved in the CSX overpass on Tekoppel, a strong supporter of the ―elevated Division Street, now known as the Lloyd and volunteered her time and expertise in many other projects.
+She led development of the Howell Wetlands, was a force behind restoration of the Pagoda, very involved in the CSX overpass on Tekoppel Road, a strong supporter of the elevated Division Street, now known as the Lloyd Expressway, and volunteered her time and expertise in many other projects.

-She received many honors for her leadership and environ-mental efforts.
-The Vanderburgh County Soil and Water Conservation District in 2007 presented her with their Master Conservationist Award.
-She also received the Jefferson Award, a national recognition for public service awarded by the Courier Press; the Indiana Center for Philanthropy’s Unsung Hero Award; the Sparkplug Award from United Neighborhoods of Evansville; the International Women’s Day award; the Captain Henry Vanderburgh Chapter, National Society Daughters of the American Revolution Conservation Medal and in 1998 served on Gov. Frank O’Bannon’s Task Force for Public Access and Open-Door Policy.
+Shirley received many honors for her leadership and environmental efforts within the City of Evansville.
+In 2007, the Vanderburgh County Soil and Water Conservation District presented her with their Master Conservationist Award.
+She also received the Jefferson Award, a national recognition for public service awarded by the Courier & Press; the Indiana Center for Philanthropy’s Unsung Hero Award; the Sparkplug Award from United Neighborhoods of Evansville; the International Women’s Day award; the Captain Henry Vanderburgh Chapter, National Society Daughters of the American Revolution Conservation Medal and in 1998, served on Gov. Frank O’Bannon’s Task Force for Public Access and Open-Door Policy.